 Be aware when you remove everything, there are two gaskets per side - one on each side of the reed valve.
 The gaskets may stick to the caps or to the cylinder head.
 Make sure you have all the gaskets accounted for before you put stuff back together.
 You should have this:

 Now you are ready to reassemble with the new parts.
 Here is where I ran into a little snag.
 Whoever provided the parts list for this job neglected to mention that you need four shorter screws if you don't want to re-install the reed valves.
 The screw holes in the head are only so deep, and if you attempt to re-assemble without the reed valves, the screws will bottom out.
+Later research has shown that there is a different length screw used on the Japan-spec model without KCA.
+The part number for the correct screw has been added to the parts list above.
 Since I didn't have shorter screws and since I didn't have four gaskets, I used my two new gaskets and scrounged the best of the old gaskets for the other two.
 Then I put the whole thing back together with the reed valves in place but with the new blank caps.
 Like this:

 Torque those bolts to 12Nm only!
 Don't overtighten!